IMTtugraz/AVIONIC/README.md

 data if the trajectory information is provided.

 If you use this software please cite:
 * Schloegl, Matthias and Holler, Martin and Schwarzl, Andreas and Bredies, Kristian and Stollberger, Rudolf.
-[Infimal convolution of total generalized variation functionals for dynamic MRI]{http://imsc.uni-graz.at/mobis/publications/SFB-Report-2016-002.pdf}.
+  [Infimal convolution of total generalized variation functionals for dynamic MRI](http://imsc.uni-graz.at/mobis/publications/SFB-Report-2016-002.pdf).
 Magnetic Resonance in Medicine 2016 (in press); doi: 10.1002/mrm.26352
 ```
+@article {MRM:MRM26352,
 author = {Schloegl, Matthias and Holler, Martin and Schwarzl, Andreas and Bredies, Kristian and Stollberger, Rudolf},
 title = {Infimal convolution of total generalized variation functionals for dynamic MRI},
 journal = {Magnetic Resonance in Medicine},